spetlr-org/spetlr/docs/configuration/README.md

 ```

 The example is quite complex and demonstrates a number of features:
-- the magic tag "-- ATC.CONFIGURATOR " is case-insensitive
+- the magic tag "-- ATC.CONFIGURATOR " is case-insensitive.
+The part after the tag
+  is case-sensitive!
 - the key has to be specified as `-- ATC.CONFIGURATOR key: MyKey`.
 - any other attribute can be specified after the same magic tag and will be
   available through the configurator.
 In fact, all comments with the magic tag will